-Smaller cities in the Northwest have long been overlooked as possible food destinations.
-I don’t know if we have it in our minds that there can’t possibly be great chefs, but it wouldn’t be wise to overlook Boise, Idaho, as a major contender for places you will enjoy eating and drink in the northwest.
-Boise, Idaho is actually a major food city, with a lot of options for places to eat and drink both in and out of the downtown core.
+Boise, Idaho, is one of those small cities where you will thoroughly enjoy eating and drink in the northwest.
+You might not have guessed it, but Boise is actually a major food city, with a lot of impressive options for places to eat and drink, both in and out of the downtown core.

-Thanks to an invitation from the Southwest Idaho Travel Association (SWITA) , we spent a weekend exploring the plethora of fantastic places to eat and drink in Boise and want to share some of the great options with you.
-There were so many great places to go that we ended up eating two dinners one of the nights, just to make sure we go the chance to try them all.
+We spent a weekend exploring the plethora of fantastic places to eat and drink in Boise and want to share some of the great options with you.

 Here are our picks for the best places for where to eat and drink in Boise, Idaho.

 You can feel the energy flowing from the enormous dining room that spills out onto the outdoor patio as you approach this casual spot right in the middle of downtown Boise.
 I got the feeling that the place is always packed.
 When we arrived at 8:30 on a Friday evening, it was hopping, and more than just ourselves were left standing around waiting for table.
 To me, that’s a sure sign that Bittercreek Alehouse is doing something right.

 We waited an hour and returned to find two seats at the bar.
 We ordered a burger with fries and some beer from their extensive selection of beers on tap.
 If you’re a beer drinker, you will love the list of local and not-so-local beers, including some ciders and even a kombucha.

 Although we ordered a burger, there were tons of things on the menu we were deciding between, like poutine, mac n’ cheese, duck carnitas tacos and the fish and chips that I’ve heard are amazing.